regiregi22/DaemonRipped-Arcade-Encoder/README.md

 <br />

-Just for comparison, this is the latency for a common low latency controller:
+-Just for comparison, this is the latency for a common low latency controller:
 #### Sony DualShock 4 (Bluetooth) (native polling rate 1ms):
 | Samples | Average | Max | Min | Std Dev |
 | ------ | ------ | ------ | ------ | ------ |